-Lamb of God, Motionless In White, All That Remains, Puddle of Mudd, Fuel, Anti-Flag, DevilDriver, Whitechapel, Twiztid, CKY, Saliva, Nonpoint, Texas Hippie Coalition, Orgy, Jimmie's Chicken Shack, Upon A Burning Body, Stevie Stone, Slaves, Unearth, Boondox, Tantric, The Veer Union, Motograter, He Is Legend, Shallow Side, The Crowned, Farewell To Fear, Royal Thunder, Nine Shrines, Awaken I Am, Blameshift, Awake At Last, Tommy Dreamer, The Sandman, Billy Gunn, The Hurricane, Carlito, New Jack, Sami Callihan, CW Anderson, Trevor Lee, & Over 30 More Artists!
+Lamb of God, Jonathan Davis: The Voice of KORN, Motionless In White, All That Remains, Puddle of Mudd, Fuel, Anti-Flag, DevilDriver, Whitechapel, Twiztid, CKY, Saliva, Nonpoint, Texas Hippie Coalition, Orgy, Jimmie's Chicken Shack, Upon A Burning Body, Stevie Stone, Slaves, Unearth, Boondox, Tantric, The Veer Union, Motograter, He Is Legend, Shallow Side, The Crowned, Farewell To Fear, Royal Thunder, Nine Shrines, Awaken I Am, Blameshift, Awake At Last, Tommy Dreamer, The Sandman, Billy Gunn, The Hurricane, Carlito, New Jack, Sami Callihan, CW Anderson, Trevor Lee, & Over 30 More Artists!

 Sat 9.1.18 - Mon 9.3.18

 Doors: 11:00 am / Show: 11:00 am